JhonatasMenezes/JhonatasMenezes/README.md

 # Jhonatas Menezes

-## A Software & Database Developer in process...
+## A Software & Database Developer always in process...
 LOADING ♾️%

+I'm adding my certification in a repo.
+If you want to see it, here is the [link](https://github.com/JhonatasMenezes/Certificados).

+---
 I'm learning about AI with NEAT lib in Python.
 There is my first project/contact with AI on a game called Flappy Bird.
 Check it [here.](https://github.com/JhonatasMenezes/Projetos_Python/tree/main/projetos_IA/flappy_bird)

 I was also working in to refactor the above project.
 Check it [here.](https://github.com/JhonatasMenezes/Projetos_Python/tree/flappy_bird_refactor/projetos_IA/flappy_bird) It is another branch.